A Story About My Uncle: Development

 The initial ideas for developing the game were "basically playing with gravity in the world – you would turn it upside down" according to Sebastian Eriksson, co-founder of Gone North Games and one of the company's programmers.
-Eriksson "had been playing around with a mechanic to propel yourself within this gravity-bending game"; this ended up being the main game mechanic, and the game was built around it.
+Eriksson "had been playing around with a mechanic to propel yourself within this gravity-bending game"; this ended up being the main mechanic, and the game was built around it.
 The students who developed A Story About My Uncle had "to teach themselves how to use game development software" Unreal Engine because they did not have much experience in the video game field.

 The game was developed over three months in 2012, in the Unreal Engine Unreal Development Kit, by a small group of students at Södertörn University.
 Being developed for a competition, university students were tasked to build a "non-violent first-person game in the Unreal Engine".
-The Södertörn students went on to form their own video game studio called Gone North Games.
-According to Sebastian Zethraeus, they learned how to use the engine in ten weeks and built a prototype in that time; he said that they "were proud of it at the time, but our eyes bleed now when we look at it".
+The Södertörn students formed their own video game studio called Gone North Games.
+According to Sebastian Zethraeus, they learned how to use the engine in ten weeks and built a prototype in that time.
+He said they "were proud of it at the time, but our eyes bleed now when we look at it".

 A Story About My Uncle was first released on 30 July 2012 as a free demo; the demo was nominated for Game of the Year at Swedish Game Awards.
 Developers Gone North Games then partnered with Coffee Stain Studios to publish the game on 28 May 2014, on Steam, professionally redeveloping it in collaboration with Coffee Stain Studios.
 The game was released on 28 May 2014 for Microsoft Windows, and on 12 May 2017 for macOS and Linux.

 Gone North Games' student developers, together with Coffee Stain Studios, polished the game by "remaking everything from the meshes to the voice acting to the code itself".
 Sebastian Eriksson said that being nominated for Game of the Year, and getting feedback from early players, led the group to finish the game.